Subaru Logo Meaning: History of Seven Sisters Symbol

 Chikuhei Nakajima

-The earliest predecessor of Subaru started operations in 1915 as Aircraft Research Laboratory and gained prominence as an aircraft manufacturer during World War II.
-The company – now known as Fuji Sangyo – was broken into 12 smaller entities in post-war years under Japan’s anti-zaibatsu laws.
+The earliest precursor to Subaru began its operations in 1915 under the name Aircraft Research Laboratory and became well-known as an aircraft manufacturer during World War II.
+After the war, the company, now called Fuji Sangyo, underwent a significant transformation due to Japan’s anti-zaibatsu laws.
+It was divided into 12 smaller entities in the post-war years.

-However, five of these companies namely Fuji Kogyo, Fuji Jidosha, Omiya Fuji Kogyo, Utsunomiya Sharyo and Tokyo Fuji Sangyo, came together to invest in a new company named Fuji Heavy Industries.
-These companies were specialized players in the areas of engine, coach and chassis production and thus, they merged with Fuji Heavy Industries in 1953 to form an integrated vehicle company.
-In April 2017, Fuji Heavy Industries changed its name to Subaru Corporation.
+Nonetheless, five of these companies, specifically Fuji Kogyo, Fuji Jidosha, Omiya Fuji Kogyo, Utsunomiya Sharyo, and Tokyo Fuji Sangyo joined forces to establish a new company named Fuji Heavy Industries.
+These companies were experts in engine, coach, and chassis production, and in 1953, they merged to create a comprehensive vehicle manufacturing company.
+In April 2017, Fuji Heavy Industries underwent a significant transformation by changing its name to Subaru Corporation.

 Subaru Logo Meaning

-When it came to a brand name, the erstwhile Fuji Heavy Industries CEO Kenji Kita selected Subaru which is the Japanese name for the Pleiades star cluster M45 in the constellation of Taurus.
-The cluster represents “seven sisters” with one being invisible and thus, Subaru logo has only six stars.
-The biggest star refers to Fuji Heavy Industries while the smaller stars represent the companies it merged with.
-It is not only the imagery which suits Subaru logo but also the text which literally means United in Japanese language.
-This way, Subaru logo meaning remind us of the union of its predecessor companies.
+In choosing a brand name, the former CEO of Fuji Heavy Industries, Kenji Kita, opted for “Subaru,” which is the Japanese name for the Pleiades star cluster, M45, in the Taurus constellation.
+This cluster is often referred to as the “seven sisters,” with one of them being invisible.
+Consequently, the Subaru logo features six stars, with the largest star symbolizing Fuji Heavy Industries and the smaller stars representing the companies that merged with it.
+Notably, it’s not just the imagery that aligns with the Subaru logo, but also the text, which translates to “United” in Japanese.
+In this way, the Subaru logo meaning serves as a reminder of the union of its predecessor companies.

-It is important to note that the Pleiades star cluster has hot blue stars which go well with the blue background of Subaru logo.
-However, the blue background is a relatively new addition to the logo as the company has experimented with transparent as well as with solid color backgrounds.
+It’s worth mentioning that the Pleiades star cluster consists of hot, blue stars, which harmonize with the blue background of the Subaru logo.
+However, it’s interesting to note that the blue background is a relatively recent addition to the logo, as the company had previously experimented with both transparent and solid color backgrounds.

 Subaru Emblem on car